 Interested in starting a limited liability company (LLC) in Kansas?

-- Step 1: Choose a business name for your Kansas LLC
+- Step 1: Choose a name for your Kansas LLC

 - Step 3: File the Kansas LLC Articles of Organization